 Chimney height and location matter.
 If the chimney is not as tall as the house or is on an outside wall so the air in the chimney is cold, the house may "draw" better than the chimney.
 When possible, locate chimneys inside the exterior walls of the house and build them taller than the highest part of the house.Modern houses tend to be tightly built, wrapped, sealed and caulked.
 They also tend to be full of powerful kitchen and bathroom exhaust fans.
 So the negative pressure in the lower areas of a new house can sometimes far exceed eight pascals.

 For a fireplace to draw well, especially as the fire dies down and little heat is being produced to overcome negative pressure, you may have to let in some makeup air near the fireplace or somewhere low in the house.
 Usually the six square inch combustion air kits designed to be built into the firebox are not big enough.
-And they can lead to other problems like creosote or ash smells and enough turbulence to cause the fireplace to smoke.
+And vents in the firebox can lead to other problems like creosote or ash smells and enough turbulence to cause the fireplace to smoke.
 Better to open a window or add makeup air to a cold air return in the heating system or install an air-to-air heat exchanger in the mechanical, utility or laundry room.